Staffwerke/vm-babysitter/README.md

     -v /etc/libvirt/qemu/nvram:/etc/libvirt/qemu/nvram
 ```

 Recent versions of Virtnbdbackup will also may fail when not finding global OVMF binary templates.
 The path varies between Libvirt implementations.
-The only tested case is for Unraid:
+The only tested case is for Unraid, and may vary on other operating systems:
 ```
     -v /usr/share/qemu/ovmf-x64:/usr/share/qemu/ovmf-x64
 ```